Frequently Asked Questions

 The same goes for the Reception Rentals.
 There’s a fixed rental amount.
-The labor fee for the guys, box truck rental, gas, mileage, fee for assistants and stylists, and the fee for Wedding Planning is additional.
-I factor those fees in when I am drafting your Proposal.
-These fees fluctuate depending on the venue choice, number of guests and what’s being planned.
+The labor fee for the guys, box truck rental, gas, mileage, fee for assistants and stylists, and the fee for Wedding Planning is factored into the Proposal based on the venue choice, number of guests and what’s being planned.
 (If you have a 30-person wedding, buffet and general seating, no DJ, I probably don’t need an assistant.
 If you plan to have a 30-person wedding with plated dinner, menu choice, assigned table and assigned seat, all the dances, specific toasts, etc., I definitely need an assistant.
 If you book at Eden Gardens, I have to add labor due to their breakdown rules.)
-I will tell you—I run a somewhat lean, yet efficient team.
+I run a somewhat lean, yet efficient team.
 We know what our job is and how to get it done.
 There is a little wiggle room in time and manpower for emergencies, but not a whole lot.

 I tell you the last statement, because it’s something I think you should know.
 I don’t have a team of 25 people for a 50 person wedding.
 We know that you are on a budget, and extra labor fees add up quickly.
 The big florists and rental companies run a wedding day with a lot of manpower.
 Their clients have the budget to do that.
 I don’t think it’s overly excessive, but it can be expensive.